-Leasing promotes the illusion, not reality, of wealth
+Leasing creates the illusion, not reality, of wealth

 Americans are leasing a record number of new cars and trucks — more than 1 in 4 of the new vehicles rolling off dealer lots.

 Leasing is popular because it offers lower monthly payments than traditional auto loans and allows buyers to drive a more expensive, luxurious car than they could afford to buy.

 But by the time they cover all of the up-front costs and extra fees for additional miles or excess wear-and-tear, they often wind up spending more than expected with nothing to show for it.

 Leases are just another way automakers and lenders try to claim a big, never-ending piece of your paycheck.